-Certain research and statistics revealed that there are more than 100 ways of brewing coffee in the world.
-Each brewing process has its requirement for the type of the coffee beans, coffee beans for espresso, coffee beans for coldbrew… In addition, each also has requirements for the fineness of the coffee powder, the dark ness of the coffee bean and the ratio of mixing the beans.
+Specific research and statistics revealed that there are more than 100 ways of brewing coffee in the world.
+Each brewing process requires coffee beans, coffee beans for espresso, coffee beans for a cold brew… In addition, each also has requirements for the fineness of the coffee powder, the darkness of the coffee bean, and the ratio of mixing the beans.

-One of the most important aspects of coffee beans to achieve what you’re looking for is the grind size.
+One of the most critical aspects of coffee beans to achieve what you’re looking for is the grind size.
 It can directly affect the texture and flavor of brewed coffee.
-It will also determine the difference between overly textured, bland and flavorful, delicious coffee.
+It will also determine the difference between overly textured, bland, and flavorful, delicious coffee.

 When it comes to the texture, it can also affect the taste of your coffee.
 For example, you might have had a bitter French press coffee in the past, and the problem could be the grind size.

-Also, if you would brew using a percolator or French press, too much grinding or finely ground beans would result to it moving through the perforations of the filter.
-When this happens, your coffee will be overly texture and cloudy.
+Also, if you would brew using a percolator or French press, too much grinding or finely ground beans would result in it moving through the perforations of the filter.
+When this happens, your coffee will be overly textured and cloudy.

-That’s just one aspect on how the coffee ground size is affecting the overall results that you will get from brewing.
+That’s just one aspect of how the coffee ground size is affecting the overall results that you will get from brewing.

-For this same reason, it is why you also need to know the proper brew size of the coffee beans if you’re trying to achieve the proper coffee taste, flavor and texture.
+For this same reason, you also need to know the proper brew size of the coffee beans if you’re trying to achieve the proper coffee taste, flavor, and texture.

 Today, we’re going to talk about the different coffee fineness and an idea on the type of drinks that they fit.

-I. The 7 levels of coffee ground size
+I. The seven levels of coffee ground size

 1. Extra Coarse Grind

-If you love cold brewing, you can use the size that will give you the desired effect in terms of flavor and taste of what you’re brewing.
+If you love cold brewing, you can use the size that will give you the desired effect regarding the flavor and taste of what you’re brewing.

 In a burr grinder, it is the largest setting to find.
 It can create extra-coarse of coffee beans that have a very rough texture.
 With it, you might even notice that the beans still got their original shape.

-The coffee best produced by this grind size is the cowboy style coffees, which are often boiled in a pan.
+The coffee best produced by this grind size is the cowboy-style coffees, often boiled in a pan.

 2. Coarse Grind

 You can find it at the level 2 setting of a grinder.
-It can help you make coffee cupping, French press and percolator.
-This grind size is notable for its sea salt like appearance.
-Coffee beans will have large and even chunks at this level.
+It can help you make coffee cupping, French press, and percolator.
+This grind size is notable for its sea salt-like appearance.
+Coffee beans will have significant and even chunks at this level.